Tropical Fukaya Algebras: Fredholm theory for broken maps

-\end{proposition} \begin{proof} It is enough to prove the result for a map whose domain is a single curve component with a single marked point, as all other cases are analogous.
+\begin{proof} Since the proof is by a local computation near each of the special points, it is enough to prove the result for a map whose domain is a single curve component with a single tropical marking $z_e$.
+By the description of $D_u$ (see \eqref{eq:Dudef}), the curve $u$ extends over $z_e$ to yield $u:C \to \XX_{P,\cT}:=\XX_P \cup Y$ (as in \eqref{eq:xxpt-def}), with $u(z_e)$ mapping to the divisor at infinity $Y$, and $u$ intersecting the divisor $Y$ at $z_e$ with multiplicity $\mu \in \N$.
+We abbreviate $\hat \XX_P:=\XX_{P,\cT}$.
 We assume that the marked point is $0 \in C$.
-We first consider the case that the marked point is mapped to a single boundary divisor $Y \subset \cX_{\ol P}$, and the intersection multiplicity is $\mu$.
-In this proof, we denote $X:=\cX_{\ol P}$ and $\oX:=\oX_{\ol P}$.

-The proof is based on the fact that in a neighbourhood of the divisor the tangent space splits into a vertical and a horizontal subspace.
-Indeed, because of the cylindrical almost complex structure, there is a neighbourhood $U_Y \subset X$ of $Y$ for which there is a projection $\pi_Y: U_Y \to Y$ with holomorphic fibers.
-The tangent space splits into a horizontal and vertical part:
+The proof is based on the fact that in a neighborhood of the divisor the tangent space splits into a vertical and a horizontal subspace.
+Indeed, because of the cylindrical almost complex structure, there is a neighborhood $U_Y \subset \hat \XX_P$ of $Y$ for which there is a projection $\pi_Y: U_Y \to Y$ with holomorphic fibers.
+The tangent space splits into a $J$-holomorphic horizontal and vertical part: